This Is The Sex & The City Joke That Even Kim Cattrall Deemed Too Inappropriate

-A show titled Sex and the City would be accused of false advertising if it was devoid of risque humour.
-However, while the Manhattan foursome at the centre of the HBO series cracked jokes about everything from habit-forming vibrators to, err, “golden showers,” there was one topic far too taboo for even the actress responsible for most of the show’s dirty jokes.
+A show titled Sex and the City would be accused of false advertising if it was devoid of risque humor.
+However, while the Manhattan foursome at the center of the HBO series cracked jokes about everything from habit-forming vibrators to, err, “golden showers,” there was one topic far too taboo for even the actress responsible for most of the show’s dirty jokes.

 The podcast Origins, with James Andrew Miller (in partnership with Cadence13) is currently tackling the history of Sex and the City, and in the episode "Bright Lights, Bigger City" of the audio series, the show's creator Michael Patrick King revealed the one topic which star Kim Cattrall — who portrayed sex-positive publicist Samantha Jones — did not want to touch.